 Data protection laws require us to meet certain conditions before we are allowed to use your data in the manner described in this notice, including having a lawful basis for the processing.

-For all information collected, BIT is relying on the lawful basis of:
+BIT is relying on the lawful basis of: